“Deeds of giving are the very foundation of the world.”

 - Marilyn and Peter Ornstein

 The Grinspoon LIFE&LEGACY program began January 2017.
-Legacy Gifts noted here only reflect those who have completed Letters of Intent between January 2017 and November 2017.
+Legacy Gifts noted here only reflect those who have completed Letters of Intent between January 2017 and February 2018.
 We also recognize the numerous other legacy gifts that were established by donors to support the Federation prior to this program.
+We also recongize those donors whom wish to remain anonymous.
 Together we are creating a stronger tomorrow.